Circular Economy: The Path to Sustainable Profitability

 In the future, profitable and sustainable partnerships like the one between CEMEX and FIFCO will likely become easier as digital technologies such as blockchain, machine learning, robotics, and IoT become mainstream.

-Blockchain could make sharing easier and less costly by replacing paper contracts with immutable, verifiable, cyber-based agreements.
+If blockchain’s energy consumption can be dramatically reduced, it could make sharing easier and less costly by replacing paper contracts with immutable, verifiable, cyber-based agreements.
 For example, an EU-funded startup called Circularise is developing an open-source blockchain platform that would enable companies in the plastics industry to identify recyclable materials and provide information on a product’s origin and environmental impact.

 Instead of manually inspecting products to see if they contain, for instance, a battery or a circuit board, recyclers will use Circularise to sort the products automatically based on information provided by the manufacturers.
 This speeds up the sorting process while making the design specifications of the products invisible to everyone – even the recyclers.

 Robotics, machine learning, and artificial intelligence (AI) also have big roles to play in making logistics more circular.
 Daisy, Apple’s second-generation disassembly robot, has the machine learning-imbued intelligence to rip apart and extract the usable materials from 15 different iPhone models at the rate of 200 per hour.
 In 2018, the robot helped Apple divert more than 48,000 metric tons of electronic waste as part of a recovery and reuse program targeting materials such as cobalt (used in batteries), aluminum (for computer enclosures), copper and gold (used in printed circuit boards), rare-earth elements like neodymium (used in magnets for audio), tungsten (used for device vibrations), stainless steel (phone and watch enclosures), and tin (used in logic boards).